//Page Loading Fade

 //Search Bar Placement //Google SEO //Checkout Button

-Beginning in 2009, self taught in intaglio, Mitsushige Nishiwaki’s etchings are on copperplate.
-For highlighted color, he etches on plastic so as to intensify the color.
-The German Hahnemuhle paper he uses dates back to 1584, and is of the highest excellence as is the Charbonnel etching ink Nishiwaki uses.
+Self-taught in intaglio, Mitsushige Nishiwaki has been etching on copperplate since 2009.
+For heightened color, he etches on plastic, which intensifies it.
+The German Hahnemuhle paper he uses dates back to 1584, and is of the highest excellence, as is the Charbonnel etching ink Nishiwaki uses.
 His larger works are made up of a series of abutting small print-plate sizes, providing a visible armature for the artwork.

 Nishiwaki is a graduate of Hosei University in Tokyo and received a graduate degree in graphic design while studying in Arizona.
 He works as an artist and graphic designer in Tokyo.
 His artwork has been exhibited in Japan, France, England and the United States.